 Assonance poems are abundant in literature.
 Much like alliteration repeats consonant sounds, assonance features repeated vowel sounds in words that are close to each other.
 But finding examples of assonance can be trickier than finding alliteration since the vowel sounds are often only heard when read aloud.
 Keep reading for examples of poetry with assonance that are pleasing to the ear.

-There are three literary devices found in prose and poetry.
-These are:
+There are two other sound devices found in prose and poetry besides assonance.
+They are:

 From the second stanza:

 What a world of happiness their harmony foretells!"

 However, as the poem progresses, we learn that the speaker's mood is not as light as the bells make it seem.
 The fourth stanza of the poem uses both short /o/ and long /o/ (and /oa/) sounds for a somber tone: